-- 1. Emergency expenditures are not normally integrated into the budgeting process.
-Nevertheless, disasters occur on a periodic basis requiring substantial and necessary unanticipated obligations and expenditures. - 2.
-Local political subdivisions will incur disaster related obligations and expenditures per the provisions of RCW 38.52.070(2) as follows: ".....in carrying out the provisions of this Chapter each political subdivision, in which any disaster as described in RCW 38.52.020 occurs, shall have the power to enter into contracts and incur obligations necessary to combat such disaster, protecting the health and safety of persons and property, and providing emergency assistance to the victims of such disaster.
-Each political subdivision is authorized to exercise the powers vested under this section in the light of the exigencies of an extreme emergency situation without regard to timeconsuming procedures and formalities prescribed by law (excepting mandatory constitutional requirements), including but not limited to, budget law limitations, requirements of competitive bidding and publication of notices, provisions pertaining to the performance of public work, entering into contracts, the incurring of obligations, the employment of temporary workers, the rental of equipment, the purchase of supplies and materials, the levying of taxes and the appropriation and expenditures of public funds." - 3.
-County - a.
+- a.
 The Board of County Commissioners is authorized to declare emergencies and to make the expenditures necessary to meet such emergencies without further notice of hearing as provided by RCW 36.40.180: "Upon the happening of any emergency caused by fire, flood, explosion, storm, earthquake, epidemic, riot, or insurrection, or for the immediate preservation of order or of public health or for the restoration to a condition of usefulness of any public property the usefulness of which has been destroyed by accident, or for the relief of a stricken community overtaken by a calamity, or in settlement of approved claims for personal injuries or property damages, exclusive of claims arising from the operation of any public utility owned by the county, or to meet mandatory expenditures required by any law, the board of county commissioners may, upon the adoption by the unanimous vote of the commissioners present at any meeting the time and place of which all of such commissioners have had reasonable notice, of a resolution stating the facts constituting the emergency and entering the same upon their minutes, make the expenditures necessary to meet such emergency without further notice or hearing." - b.
 The payment of emergency warrants is covered under RCW 36.40.190: "All emergency expenditures shall be paid for by the issuance of emergency warrants which shall be paid from any moneys on hand in the County treasury in the fund properly chargeable therewith and the county treasurer shall pay such warrants out of any moneys in the treasury in such fund.
 If, at any time, there are insufficient moneys on hand in the treasury to pay any of such warrants, they shall be registered, bear interest and be called in the manner provided by law for other county warrants."

+4. Cities

-- 4. Cities - a.
-A City Council is authorized to declare emergencies and to make the expenditures necessary to meet such emergencies without further notice of hearing as provided by RCW 35.34.140:
+expenditures necessary to meet such emergencies without further notice of hearing as provided by RCW 35.34.140: